CAcertOrg/cacert-infradocs/docs/systems/template.rst

 .. add a paragraph for each known risk.
 The risk has to be described.
    Mitigation or risk acceptance has to be documented.

+..
+   The Puppet agent package and a few dependencies are installed from the official Puppet APT repository because the versions in Debian are too old to use modern Puppet features.

 Critical Configuration items
 ============================

+..
+   The system configuration is managed via Puppet profiles.
+There should be no configuration items outside of the :cacertgit:`cacert-puppet`.

 Keys and X.509 certificates
 ---------------------------